 - 10.170 In line with national permitted development rights the Council's preferred re-use of a building in the countryside is for economic development purposes.
-Such uses can help significantly towards the diversification of the rural economy and in-principle the Council may permit the re-use of existing buildings in the countryside for business use, storage, small-scale tourist attractions, holiday accommodation, or non-residential uses associated with a caravan and/or camping site (for example toilets and washing facilities).
-Further guidance on re-use of buildings for Tourist Accommodation can be found in Development Management-Policy 31. - 10.171 The Council also supports the re-use of buildings in the countryside for community facilities (both commercial and non-commercial as outlined in Policy 14) and recreational uses (including equine-related developments), especially where this would improve accessibility to services for local people.
-Again, further guidance on Equine Related Development in the Countryside can be found in Development Management-Policy 32.
+Such uses can help significantly towards the diversification of the rural economy and in principle the Council may permit business use, storage, small-scale tourist attractions, holiday accommodation, or non-residential uses associated with a caravan and/or camping site (for example toilets and washing facilities).
+Further guidance on re-use of buildings for Tourist Accommodation can be found in Development Management Policy 31. - 10.171 The Council also supports the re-use of buildings in the countryside for community facilities (both commercial and non-commercial as outlined in Policy 14) and recreational uses (including equine-related developments), especially where this would improve accessibility to services for local people.
+Again, further guidance on Equine Related Development in the Countryside can be found in Development Management Policy 32.

-Occupational and Non-occupational Dwellings
+Occupational Dwellings